kibook/s1kd-tools/s1kd-instance/README.md

 -   the language and country specified with -L

-The issue information is copied from the source data module.
+The issue information is copied from the source data module or taken as specified in the -I option.

 -f
 Overwrite existing file with same name as the filename generated automatically with -O, if it exists.